 Reuben says he works during the day and when he gets home he spends time with his family before hitting the books.

 “I do a lot of my study at night from 9pm till midnight,” he says.

-Earlier this year Reuben says he was ‘stoked’ to be awarded Open Polytechnic’s Kua Hii Ake te Ata Study Award.
+In 2017 Reuben says he was ‘stoked’ to be awarded Open Polytechnic’s Kua Hii Ake te Ata Study Award.

 “They emailed out and I decided it was something I could apply for,” Reuben says.
 “I was stoked to get it because our new born had just arrived.

 “Money was a bit tight so it really helped out at a time when we needed it.”

 The Kua Hii Ake te Ata Study Awards are aimed at encouraging and supporting Māori students towards completing a Level 4 or above qualification.

 Reuben says he would ‘definitely’ encourage others to apply for it next time.